nikolas-con/proto-io-excercise/README.md

 ### Overview
-This app is made with vanilla javascript.
+This app is made with Vanilla Javascript.
 <br>
 <br>
-You can find a live demo of the app on this [link](https://modest-kalam-63acb8.netlify.app/).
+You can find a [live demo](https://modest-kalam-63acb8.netlify.app/) of the app.

 ### Project Set up ⚒